apache/beam/website/www/site/content/en/blog/beam-yaml-release.md

 # Case Study: A simple business analytics use-case

-Let’s take the following sample transaction data for a department store:
+Let's take the following sample transaction data for a department store:

 <table>
   <tr>